 “Jennifer Leonhardt knocked our socks off.
 Easily the best Sandbox concert ever.”

 “Jennifer leads the Whalers with a delivery touching on everyone from Chrissie Hynde to Edie Brickell.”

 “Her performance is very free and spirited, reflective of time spent with old jazzmen and young dreamers.”

 “Jennifer’s a music phenomenon who’s star is rising- very much one of a kind.”

 “Jennifer performs with such abandon and passion but still with delicacy and finesse that she mesmerizes while invigorates.”

-Pricilla Gilman, literary agent
+Pricilla Gilman, author